 An advanced version of this strategy: Send people to a customized landing page on your website.
-E.g., you may want to create a special introduction or offer for people who visit your website from your Twitter profile, Facebook fan page, GoodReads page, etc.
+You may want to create a special introduction for people who visit your website from your Twitter profile, Facebook fan page, Goodreads page, etc.

 2. Include your website address on all offline materials.

 Whether it’s business cards, print books, handouts, flyers, bookmarks, or postcards—any print collateral—don’t forget to put your website address on it.
-It’s helpful if you briefly explain what’s at your site, e.g., “Visit my website to sign up for my free e-newsletter” or “Visit my website to download free first chapters from all my books.”
+It’s helpful if you briefly explain any perks only offered at your site, e.g., “Visit my website to sign up for my Savvy Reads newsletter” or “Visit my website to download free worksheets.”

-After Google Analytics has collected at least 1 month of data, take a look at the following:
+If your site is self-hosted, then you should have Google Analytics installed.
+If not, get started today—it’s a free service and easy to set up.
+(Instructions here.)
+After Google Analytics has collected at least one month of data, take a look at the following:

 - How do people find your site?
 Through search?
 Through your social media presence?
 Through other websites that link to you?

 - What pages or posts are most popular on your site?

 - If you sign up for Google Search Console (also free), you can identify what search terms are bringing people to your site.

 By knowing the answers to these questions, you can better decide which social media networks are worth your investment of time and energy, who else on the web might be a good partner for you (who is sending you traffic and why?), and what content on your site is worth your time to continue developing (what content will bring you visitors over the long run?).